Learn more about how your existing solar panels integrate with your Flow Home plan and influence the rate you pay for electricity

 By rewarding exports at peak times with a higher rate, solar households with a battery unlock more earning potential, especially if they can store excess electricity in a battery to export later in the day, or during high price periods.

 Optimally timed exports will be rewarded with a competitive bonus rate between 35-45c/kWh, depending on your state, from 5:30-7:30pm every day.
+Under this new structure, the rate for exports will be $0 during off-peak hours.

 If your household can control when it exports solar, you could earn more for the power you produce.
+This is easiest when paired with a battery.

 Use the Flow Power app to check the current price of electricity and forecasts up to a week ahead.
 It’ll advise you of the best times to use electricity.